w3c/wot-discovery/explainer/Explainer.md

 In this case using a TDD as an exploration service is a better solution.

 ## Non-Goals
+The following non-goals are out of scope of the current WoT Discovery specification.

+### Onboarding
-- Onboarding: WoT Discovery and WoT in general only define the behavior of devices after they have been provisioned (provided with identities and associated keys and certificates) and access controls for users have been allocated.
+WoT Discovery and WoT in general only define the behavior of devices after they have been provisioned (provided with identities and associated keys and certificates) and access controls for users have been allocated.
 In other words, WoT Discovery is designed to validate existing credentials, not to establish them.

-- Distribution of Security Data: WoT Discovery, and WoT Thing Descriptions, are not designed for the distribution of security information, including public keys.
+### Distribution of Security Data
+WoT Discovery, and WoT Thing Descriptions, are not designed for the distribution of security information, including public keys.
 The latter are technically public but additional controls are needed to ensure their integrity, and there are existing mechanisms to do so (e.g. certificates) that should be used.
 WoT Discovery and WoT TDs, however, do contain security *metadata* about how a Thing can be accessed, *if* the requestor has access to the associated private security data (tokens, passwords, etc).

-- Definition of New Security Mechanisms: WoT Discovery uses existing security mechanisms to provide the necessary protection.
+### Definition of New Security Mechanisms
+WoT Discovery uses existing security mechanisms to provide the necessary protection.
 It does not define new ones.

+### Discovering Thing Models
-- Discovering Thing Models: WoT Discovery currently focuses on distribution of Thing Descriptions, which describe actual instances of Things.
+WoT Discovery currently supports the distribution of Thing Descriptions, which describe actual instances of Things.
 Thing Models are a recent addition to the WoT architecture which permit the description of parameterized classes of Things.

+Technically, WoT Discovery could be extended to also support searching for Thing Models (which are also JSON-LD) but we have deferred this possible support to future work until we better understand the use cases.

+### Historical Data
-- Historical Data: WoT Discovery focuses on searching metadata (Thing Descriptions), not searching actual data or historical data returned from IoT devices.
+WoT Discovery focuses on searching metadata (Thing Descriptions), not searching actual data or historical data returned from IoT devices.

 ## Design Decisions and Limitations